fongfh/RepData_PeerAssessment1/PA1_template.md

 imputed.daily.median <- median(imputed.steps.per.day$total)
 ```

-The imputed daily mean steps is 11222.3 compared to the original mean steps of 9354.23.
+The imputed daily mean steps is 10932.87 compared to the original mean steps of 9354.23.
 The daily median steps is 11162 compared to the original median steps of 10395. .

 Thus we can see that both the imputed mean and median are higher than before the data was imputed.
-This is to be expected since we are extrapolating and filling in the empty spaces with a number.
+This is to be expected since we are extrapolating and filling in the empty spaces with simulated, likely some are non-zero, data.

 ## Are there differences in activity patterns between weekdays and weekends?

 The data can be divided between 'weekdays' and 'weekends' in the following manner.
-The 'weekdays() function is used to check if a date is a weekday or weekend.
+The 'weekdays()' function is used to check if a date is a weekday or weekend.

 ```r